 The pair then switches roles.
 The team to complete both the actions correctly wins.

-This is a great game to play to review numbers, especially when you have a large number of students.
+This is a great ESL game to review numbers, especially when you have a large number of students.

 One student from each team has the same number.
 The teacher places an item in the center between the two teams, such as a ball.

-The game continues until you have gone through all the numbers at least twice.
+The game continues until the teacher goes through all the numbers at least twice.
 The team with the most points wins.

 I usually switch up the student’s assigned numbers after a few rounds to keep them engaged in the activity.